Grant Medical College and Sir JJ Group of Hospitals: Establishment of Grant Medical College

-In 1834 Sir Robert Grant was appointed the Governor of Bombay He directed his attention to the expediency of establishing a systematic institution in the city for imparting medical knowledge to the, which would be more complete, comprehensive and better planned than the previously abolished medical school.
+In 1834 Sir Robert Grant was appointed the Governor of Bombay.
+He directed his attention to the expediency of establishing a systematic institution in the city for imparting medical knowledge to the, which would be more complete, comprehensive and better planned than the previously abolished medical school.
 He instituted a detailed inquiry into the ways and means by which Indians could have better medical care and education.
 As he struggled and strove to push through his ambition for a wisely planned medical college in Bombay, he met strong opposition.
 To quell the opposition Grant envisaged the formation of the first medical society in India, The Medical and Physical Society of Bombay.
 It was a society that would bring together the medical officers of the Bombay Presidency and encourage a spirit of scientific enquiry.
 It was due to efforts of Charles Morehead (the then surgeon) to the governor that this society came into existence in November 1835.

 Moorehead and other members studied all the documents pertaining to the abolished medical school.
-They also drew up and circulated a questionnaire aimed at collecting information on the current medical practice amongst the Indians.
+They also drew up and circulated a questionnaire aimed at collecting information on the current medical practices among the Indians.
 It was also intended to help educate Indians in European medicine.
-In July, 1837, the Society reported that "the conclusion to which we have been led by this course of inquiry is that the establishment of a medical School for the education of the Indians of the presidency in Medical Science, to the extent of qualifying Indians to become useful and safe practitioners of medicine."
+In July 1837, the Society reported that "the conclusion to which we have been led by this course of inquiry is that the establishment of a medical school for the education of the Indians of the presidency in medical science is necessary, to the extent of qualifying Indians to become useful and safe practitioners of medicine."

-Grant developed a proposal in March 1838 in which the subject of medical education of Indians of this presidency was fully discussed in detail.
+Grant developed a proposal in March 1838 in which the subject of medical education for the Indians of this presidency was fully discussed in detail.
 It was sent to Sir Auckland's government in Calcutta.
-In March 1838 Sir Jamsetjee Jeejebhoy offered a donation of Rs.
-1 lac for building a new general hospital with Indians.
+In March 1838 Sir, Jamsetjee Jeejebhoy offered a donation of Rs.
+1 lakh for building a new general hospital for Indians.
 Grant took note of this in his minute, adding that the hospital would facilitate medical instruction.
 The East India Company, as conveyed in its letter dated 18 July 1838, happily endorsed the proposal for a medical college.
 However, nine days before the arrival of this news, Grant succumbed to an attack of cerebral apoplexy while vacationing in Dapori, near Pune.